 The easiest way to design a new scheme is to use the Scheme Browser, schemebr, available from the "Color Schemes" option of the Customize menu in Desktop toolchest.
 For best results, you should base your scheme on an existing scheme, preferably one of the standard ones supported by Silicon Graphics.
-Making only minor changes will reduce the chances that the new scheme will not work with other programs.
-Once you have created and saved your new scheme, you can retrieve the files from your \$HOME/.desktop-<hostname>/scheme directory, where <hostname> is the name of your system.
+If you make only minor changes, your new scheme should work with other programs.
+Once you have created and saved your new scheme, you can retrieve the files from your \$HOME/.desktop-<hostname>/schemes directory, where <hostname> is the name of your system.
 You can install your scheme in /usr/local/schemes/<SchemeName>, where <SchemeName> is the name you have chosen for your scheme.
-Once installed, this scheme will appear in the Scheme Browser as a local scheme.
+Once installed, this scheme appears in the Scheme Browser as a local scheme.
 You can also include this scheme with your software distribution.